.

 WORKING AT HIGH ALTITUDES

 While most of the project tasks will occur at or below 2,500 meters above sea level, volunteers should be aware that they are working in areas with thinner air and may become tired or out of breath.
 Be sure to hydrate and take breaks frequently.
-While altitude sickness is unlikely, project staff will be trained to recognize the symptoms and manage any issues accordingly.
+While altitude sickness is unlikely, project staff will be trained to recognize the symptoms and manage issues accordingly.

 HIKING

 Most activities require walking in an alpine environment during most of the day.
-Although there will be many stops during these treks, terrain can be steep or very steep in some sections, and off-trail sections are common each day.
+Although there will be many stops during these treks, the terrain can be steep or very steep in some sections, and off-trail sections are common each day.
 Volunteers are asked to have some experience hiking in mountain environments.

 GETTING LOST